Game Framework

 Environment Variables

-The command respects these environment variables:
+The command reads these credential environment variables:

 • GAME_API_KEY - API key for authentication